Bistro Don Giovanni

 4110 Howard Ln., Napa

 This place is right off Highway 29, and if you're not looking carefully you could drive right by it.
-They're known for classic Italian fare, with excellent homemade pasta—the fettuccine Bolognese with duck ragu is a must-order.
+Bistro Don Giovanni is known for classic Italian fare, with excellent homemade pasta—the fettuccine Bolognese with duck ragu is a must-order.
 Ask to sit outside in the charming garden space.

 Napa River Inn, 500 Main St., Napa